Repulsion (film): Filming

 According to Polanski, the film was shot on a modest budget of £65,000.
 The film's exterior sequences were shot in the South Kensington district of London, while interiors of Carol and Helen's mansion flat were constructed on a small lot at Twickenham Studios.
 In order to capture an authentic appearance the film's art director, Seamus Flannery, and the cinematographer, Gilbert Taylor, photographed the interiors of a number of real local flats shared by young women in a seedy section of South Kensington.
 Commenting on the appearance of the flat, Polanski biographer Christopher Sandford notes: "Unlike the usual heavy-handed representation of a London pad, the detail and observations of the place are exactly right; you can believe that two foreign girls would end up there."

 Filming was challenging for Polanski as he was unfamiliar with the London shooting locations, and both he and star Deneuve were not fluent in English.
 Additionally, Polanski was meticulous about shots: Michael Klinger recalled witnessing Polanski shoot a simple frame of Deneuve's hand twenty-seven times.
 The production eventually went over-budget, partly due to Polanski's perfectionistic tendencies, totaling approximately £95,000 as opposed to the budgeted £65,000.

 Tensions flared between Polanski and some of the cast during the shoot, including Yvonne Furneaux, whom Polanski treated harshly.
 Klinger recounted that, after remonstrating with Polanski for his treatment of Furneaux, he responded: "I know she's a nice girl.
 She's too bloody nice.
 She's supposed to be playing a bitch.
 Every day I have to make her into a bitch."
 Additionally, Ian Hendry, who portrayed Michael, would frequently return to the set after lunch intoxicated, making him difficult to direct.

 Soundtrack

 The film was scored by Chico Hamilton.
-The official "soundtrack" was issued on CD in 2008 by British label Harkit, which specialised in British soundtracks from the 60s.
-Some songs on the soundtrack, are not even heard in the film, such as "Seduction in the Dark" and "Repulsion Nocturne."
+The official "soundtrack" was issued on CD in 2008 by British label Harkit, which specialised in British soundtracks from the 60's.
+Some songs on the soundtrack are not even heard in the film, such as "Seduction in the Dark" and "Repulsion Nocturne."

 The main track from the film is called "Carol's Walk".
 The song also features on Hamilton's album Chic Chic Chico.